-A visit to Taiwan without a visit to at least 3 night markets is a visit incomplete.
-It is absolutely imperative to make room for second dinner (yes, second dinner) and head on over to any of the popular night markets including Shilin, Tonghua, Keelong and Raohe.
-I was lucky to stay in an air bnb literally one block away from the Tonghua night market in central Taipei; late night snacks accessible at a moment’s notice!
+A visit to Taiwan without a visit to at least 3-night markets is a visit incomplete.
+It is absolutely imperative to make room for a second dinner (yes, second dinner) and head on over to any of the popular night markets including Shilin, Tonghua, Keelong, and Raohe.
+I was lucky to stay in an Air Bnb literally one block away from the Tonghua night market in central Taipei; late night snacks accessible at a moment's notice!

 Every night market is a little different, each with different food vendors and shops.
 There are, however, some stands that can be found at almost every night market, such as fresh fruit carts, cheap logo shirts, and some sort of juice vendor.